-Drink spiking is one of the possible scams, and it is used in order to rob a victim or to sexually assault him/her.
+Drink spiking is one of the possible scams, and it is used to rob a victim or to sexually assault him/her.
 Overcharging scams are also very common, as well as credit card scams, so pay attention when paying at restaurants, shops and especially the bars and clubs.

 WOMEN TRAVELERS RISK : LOW

 Women travelers are free to visit Zagreb and should not feel worried since this is a very safe city.
 To make sure that you are safe to avoid dangerous places if you are alone.

 Croatia in general, as well as Zagreb itself, is a very safe capital, and getting in trouble there is not very frequent.

 Nevertheless, there are dark and dangerous neighborhoods that need to be avoided during the night as in any other city with a high population and the large number of tourists.